biering/qlaster-launch/_site/README.md

 # qlaster-launch
-qlaster - A interactive visualization of social media.
+qlaster - your overall social insight

+> made for the casual user